HumanSignal/label-studio/docs/source/guide/install_enterprise.md

 ## Install Label Studio Enterprise using Docker

-1. Pull the latest image
+1. Pull the latest image.
-2. Add the license file
+2. Add the license file.
-3. Start using Docker-compose
+3. Start the server using Docker Compose.

 ### Prerequisites
 Make sure you have an authorization token to retrieve Docker images and a current license file.
 If you are a Label Studio Enterprise customer and do not have access, [contact us](mailto:hello@heartex.ai) to receive an authorization token and a copy of your license file.

 Make sure [Docker Compose](https://docs.docker.com/compose/install/) is installed on your system.

-The app is going to be connected to the following running services:
+After you install Label Studio Enterprise, the app is automatically connected to the following running services:
 - PostgresSQL (versions 11, 12, 13)
 - Redis (version 5)

 ### Pull the latest image

-You must be authorized to use Label Studio Enterprise images.
+You must be authorized to access Label Studio Enterprise images.

 1. Set up the Docker login to retrieve the latest Docker image:
 ```bash